safiyaabdool/Calculator/README.md

 # Calculator
-This is my basic Calculator app
+This is my basic Calculator app, includes decimals